 Saturday at 11 am, you'll be in for another treat.
-Don't be late for the major street parade, as we feature some amazing farming equipment. machinery, floats, singers and dancers, vintage cars, decorated bikes. marching bands playing Australian themes, bullock drays, costumes, by Barbara MacDermid Yarrawonga - Mulwala Tourist Information Centre tractors, and of course the parade of all our poets as a special feature throughout.
+Don't be late for the major street parade, as we feature some amazing farming equipment, machinery, floats, singers and dancers, decorated bikes. cars, marching bands playing Australian themes, bullock drays, costumes, by Barbara MacDermid Yarrawonga - Mulwala Tourist Information Centre tractors, and of course the parade of all our poets as a special feature throughout.